AlphaPrime7/normfluodbf/README.md

 | A1          | B1          | C1          | …39      |
 | A1          | B1          | C1          | …40      |

-- Below is just a quick illustration of the non-standard setup.
+- Above is just a quick illustration of the non-standard setup.
 This setup does not change anything about the algorithms but simply showcases how naming conventions will reverse if the experimenter deviates from the commonly used path.